osuosl/beaver-barcamp-pelican/content/pages/about.md

 Want to help sponsor and support Beaver Beaver BarCamp?
 Please email
 <strong>info &lt; at &gt; beaverbarcamp &lt; dot &gt; org </strong> for more
 information.
 Our budget is typically between $2,000 and $3,000 to run BarCamp each time.
-Most of the costs cover food, t-shirts, promotional materials and building rental.
+Most of the costs cover food, T-shirts, promotional materials and building rental.
 Any excess funds will go into supporting the next BarCamp.

 ### Sponsor Levels